nawabahmadreshi/documentation/pages/getting-started/configuring-links.md

 #### After click redirect

-Currently only supported on iOS, this lets you customize where Branch will redirect a user's web view after opening up the app or app store.
+This lets you customize where Branch will redirect a user's web view after opening up the app or app store.
 The alternative is that in some configs, we leave a white screen.

+{% caution %}
+This parameter is currently supported only on iOS.
+{% endcaution %}

 | **Key** | **Usage** | **Default**
 | ---: | --- | ---